trexfeathers/trexfeathers.github.io/content/software_development/data_analyst_thrifty.md

 access to the data.
 For rich analysis we needed to be able to link data from different systems together via SQL queries against the data warehouse, but for one of the key systems data was only updated overnight, limiting the insight one could gain from it.
-Arranging more frequent data feeds with the the third party would have been expensive and also inflexible if our needs changed.
+Arranging more frequent data feeds with the third party would have been expensive and also inflexible if our needs changed.
 But the system did come with a proprietary querying framework, and it was down to me to learn my way around and set up the necessary queries that allowed hourly updates